 We are constantly on the hunt for untold stories – the ones where we dive into the world of Turkish barbecue at chef Hasan Semay’s family home or learn about the importance of frozen hash browns to kushiyaki from Japanese food expert Tim Anderson.

 Pit publishes a wide range of content.
 From geeky science features (why does smoke make food taste so good?
-How does salt affect ingredients?), to fresh recipe angles and in-depth features focusing on everything from a tongue in cheek kebab taxonomy to the link between sex work, opium and illegal liquor production in Madya Pradesh.
+How does salt affect ingredients?), to fresh recipe angles and in-depth features focusing on everything from a tongue-in-cheek kebab taxonomy to the link between sex work, opium and illegal liquor production in Madya Pradesh.
 We are always looking to dodge the obvious angle.

 Press and Awards!